Cambodia

 Standard operating procedures for tax audits (SOP for tax audits)

-The Cambodian tax authorities have issued an SOP for tax audit to provide guidelines for tax officers to manage the tax audit process and avoid duplicate tax audits among different departments.
+The Cambodian tax authorities have issued a tax audit SOP to guide tax officers in managing the tax audit process.
+This SOP aims to prevent different departments from creating duplicate tax audits.

 Income tax incentives for the expansion of qualified investment projects (QIPs)